Beyond Numbers: Why Arts Education Outshines STEM in Developing Critical Thinkers - Part 2

 Emotional Intelligence and Empathy

-The arts education provided at the Duke Ellington School of the Arts also plays a crucial role in developing emotional intelligence—the ability to recognize, understand, and manage our own emotions, as well as empathize with others.
+Arts education plays a crucial role in developing emotional intelligence—the ability to recognize, understand, and manage our own emotions, as well as empathize with others.
 Emotional intelligence is increasingly recognized as a critical factor in personal and professional success.

 Through the arts, students explore complex human emotions and relationships.
 They learn to express their own feelings and understand the emotions of others.
 In theater and in vocal music, for example, students must step into the shoes of different characters, experiencing and conveying a range of emotions.
 This process enhances their empathy and emotional awareness, which are essential for effective communication and collaboration in any field.